 Selective serotonin reuptake inhibitors are likely the best drug therapy option for many patients with panic disorder.

-But benzodiazepines are also used frequently, and some studies suggest that these drugs are still used more frequently than selective serotonin reuptake inhibitors.
+But benzodiazepines are also used frequently, and some studies suggest that these drugs are still used more regularly than selective serotonin reuptake inhibitors.

-American Psychiatric Association guidelines state that, in general, drug therapy for panic disorder should be continued for at least one year, and that clinical experience supports continuation of benzodiazepine therapy to prevent recurrence.
+American Psychiatric Association guidelines state that, in general, drug therapy for panic disorder should be continued for at least one year and that clinical experience supports the continuation of benzodiazepine therapy to prevent a recurrence.

-Although important concerns have been raised about tolerance to benzodiazepines and withdrawal syndrome, there is no evidence of a significant increase in dose in patients using long-term benzodiazepines.
+Although essential concerns have been raised about tolerance to benzodiazepines and withdrawal syndrome, there is no evidence of a significant increase in dose in patients using long-term benzodiazepines.